MicrosoftDocs/azure-databases-docs/articles/cosmos-db/vs-code-ext.md

 1. When prompted, enter the admin password for your cluster.
 2. Once authenticated, you’ll gain access to your cluster.

+    > [!NOTE]
-*Note: Your password is only used for authentication and is not stored.*
+    > Your password is only used for authentication and is not stored.

 ## Connecting to an External MongoDB Cluster